dmwm/PHEDEX/Documentation/README/README-Agents.txt

 		of type scp:<user>@<host>:</path> for copies with
 		scp, or rfio:<machine>:</path> for rfio copies.

-  -wait		The time in seconds the agent will sleep between inbox and pending work queue checks, to avoid busy
-		looping.
-Depending on what the agent does the sleep time should be a small number (e.g. 7), or something fairly large (a few minutes: 120-600).

-  -node		For the agents that work with TMDB, this option sets the PhEDEx node name for the agent.
+  -node, -nodes	For the agents that work with TMDB, this option sets the PhEDEx node name for the agent.
 The name must be
 		known in the node tables.
+Some agents are capable of working as multi-node agents, and accept list of node name patterns ("%" any string, "_" any character) separated by commas, and then act on all those nodes.

   -workers	For master/slave-type agents this option sets how many worker slaves the master will start and keep